oxisto/okr2go/README.md

 sudo apt-get install golang-go
 ```

-On macOS, use `brew` to install Go 1.12:
+On macOS, use `brew` to install Go:

 ```
 brew install go